strongqa/docs.howitzer-framework.io/README.md

 Data Storage
 -------------

-The Data Storage is a simple key value storage that uses namespaces (e.g. :user, :cloud, etc.).
+The Data Storage is a simple key-value storage that uses namespaces (e.g. :user, :cloud, etc.).

 This module has next methods:
 The module supports the following methods: